 The South Australian government has supported four pilot projects as part of its \$150 million Renewable Energy Technology Fund.
 The four hydrogen projects supported to date demonstrate a broad range of technologies applicable to hydrogen including hydrogen production, conversion to export fuel, injection into networks, use as a transport fuel and support to the electricity network.
+The Australian Gas Infrastructure Group project intends to generate hydrogen from excess renewable energy and inject that into the gas network as low levels.
 These projects are currently in the design and commissioning stages.

-The Western Australian Government hosted a renewable hydrogen conference on 31 August.
+The Western Australian Government hosted a renewable hydrogen conference on 31 August 2018.
 The government announced they would establish a Renewable Hydrogen Council.
+The ATCO Clean Energy Innovation Hub is under construction in WA and is expected to be completed mid-year.